 Q: What if I want a memorial service?

-A: Baldwin Brothers Funeral & Cremation Society of Central Florida offers three different Life Celebration services for residents of Orlando, Winter Park, The Villages, Ocala, Tavares and New Smyrna Beach, each of which is designed to allow you to create an experience that celebrates the accomplishments of the life lived and focuses the attention of friends and family in a positive uplifting manner.
+A: Baldwin Brothers Funeral & Cremation Society of Florida offers three different Life Celebration services, each of which is designed to allow you to create an experience that celebrates the accomplishments of the life lived and focuses the attention of friends and family in a positive uplifting manner.
 Our Family Planning Guide is available to anyone who requests it, free of charge.

 Q: Is scattering my ashes legal?

 A: Yes.
 All states allow for the scattering of ashes.
 However, state laws prohibit scattering on private property, without the consent of the property owner.
-Many national and state parks have permit requirements for scattering and limit scattering options, so be sure to obtain permission in advance — Florida is no exception.
-If you live in Orlando, Winter Park, The Villages, Ocala, Tavares or New Smyrna Beach, Florida, some specific areas are recommended for this purpose because of their scenic and memorable settings.
+Many national and state parks have permit requirements for scattering and limit scattering options, so be sure to obtain permission in advance — Florida is no exception, some specific areas are recommended for this purpose because of their scenic and memorable settings.

 For those who choose to scatter ashes at sea, the U.S. government grants general permission to “bury” ashes in or on ocean waters no closer than three miles from land.
 However, reporting of the scattering to the Regional Administration and other conditions do apply.

 Q: What if my family wishes to choose more than one place for the ashes?

 A: This practice has become very common as it allows each family member to retain a small portion of the ashes or place them in a location that is meaningful to their relationship with you.
 A Baldwin Brothers Cremation Society Life Celebration Consultant will assist you in creating this opportunity for your friends and family.